Reuben Abati: Democracy, Biafra and a sense of history - Nigeria Today

 Reuben Abati: Democracy, Biafra and a sense of history

-by Reuben Abati It is sad that many Nigerians today talk glibly about the possibility of a coup or of…
+It is sad that many Nigerians today talk glibly about the possibility of a coup or of military intervention in politics.
+They make it seem as if this democracy is something we can exchange for something else.
+We need to be reminded, as we celebrate democracy day 2017, how we got to this very moment, […]

-Read » Reuben Abati: Democracy, Biafra and a sense of history on YNaija

 Do you something awesome to share with the world?
 Click here to share